lijiaocn/kecology.com/_posts/2025-08-21-sleep-calculator.markdown

 ---
 layout: page
-title:  "Sleep Calculator"
+title:  "Sleep Calculator - Find the Best Time to Sleep and Wake Up"
 date:   2025-08-15 17:25:46 +0800
 categories: tool
 permalink: /tool/sleep-calculator
-description: "Find your perfect bedtime with our Sleep Calculator.
-Based on 90-minute sleep cycles, it calculates the best time to go to sleep from your desired wake-up time.
+description: "Based on 90-minute sleep cycles, it calculates the best time to go to sleep from your desired wake-up time.
 Or, find out the best times to wake up if you go to bed now.
 Start your day feeling refreshed!"
 display: fullscreen
 backgroud-color: black
 ---